thecodealchemy/MyPortfolio/src/contents/posts/three-methods-to-access-environment-variable-values-in-python.md

   - os.getenv
 summary: "In Python, you can access environment variables using the `os` module, which provides a property called `environ` that contains the environment variables.
 In this post, I will share with you three methods to access environment variable values in Python."
 banner: /images/banner/posts/three-methods-to-access-environment-variable-values-in-python.png
-alt: 'Three methods to Access environment variable values in Python'
+alt: "Three methods to Access environment variable values in Python"
 mathjax: false
 ---

 Hi everyone!
-I'm Hugo.
-I am currently focusing on developing https://1chooo.com and backend applications with Python.
-And there is a scenario where I need to access environment variable values in Python.
-However, sometimes it works, sometimes it doesn't.
-So, I decided to write this post to share with you three methods to access environment variable values in Python.
-That way, you can easily access environment variables in your Python applications.
+I'm Aditya.
+I maintain https://thecodealchemy.github.io and work on backend applications with Python.
+In this post I share three methods to access environment variable values in Python.

 ![Three methods to Access environment variable values in Python by Hugo](/images/banner/posts/three-methods-to-access-environment-variable-values-in-python.png)